dgterritorio/relatorio.snig/monitor/README.md

 ### Job Execution and the Server Thread Pool

 A *Job* is a set of tasks to be carried out for a specific service.
-A service data are one of the rows that make the result of an SQL query to the database.
+The service data are one of the rows that in the resultset of an SQL query to the database.
 A `::ngis::Job` object asynchronously *sends* tasks one at a time to the assigned worker thread (the set of tasks depends on the type of the service).
-A worker thread in turn notifies the task results through the main thread event loop to the job that had submitted the task.
+A worker thread in turn notifies the results of a task through the main thread's event loop to the job that had submitted the task.
 Even though threads can handle queue of tasks a Job waits for a task completion before sending a new task to its thread, since a fatal error condition in one task interrupts the whole job.

-One created threads don't exit and wait for new tasks to be executed.
-A mechanism for forcing idle threads to exit after a pre-determined amount of time in the idle threads queue is easy to implement.
+Once created threads don't exit and wait for new tasks to be executed.
+But a mechanism for forcing idle threads to exit after a pre-determined amount of time spent in the idle threads queue is easy to implement.